Air2air/northworks/public/content/w-projects-nrc.md

 - Committee Member, [Continuing Assistance to the National Institutes of Health on Preparation of Additional Risk Assessments for the Boston University National Emerging Infectious Diseases Laboratory (NEIDL), Phase 1](http://www.nap.edu/catalog/12902), April 2010; > Phase 2, November 2010; [ Phase 3](http://www.nap.edu/catalog.php?record_id=13310), December, 2011.

+### National Research Council, The National Academies

+Dr. North is a member of the committee that has organized workshops in 2013 on risks and improving governance for shale gas development.
+See the [links to workshop materials](https://www.nationalacademies.org/our-work/risk-management-and-governance-issues-in-shale-gas-development-two-workshops).

 ### Division of Earth and Life Sciences

 - Reviewer, [Preparing for Future Products of Biotchnology](http://www.nap.edu/catalog.php?record_id=24605), 2017.